-Only shareholders of record of our common stock at the close of business on March 12, 2018, the record date, will be entitled to vote at the Annual Meeting.
+Only shareholders of record of our common stock at the close of business on April 20, 2020, the record date, will be entitled to vote at the Annual Meeting.

 Management desires to have maximum representation at the Annual Meeting.
-Whether or not you plan to attend the meeting, we urge you to vote your shares via the toll-free telephone number or over the Internet, as described in the accompanying Proxy Statement.
-If you receive these materials by mail, you may sign, date and mail the proxy card in the postage-paid envelope provided.
-A proxy may be revoked by a shareholder at any time prior to its use by notice in writing to the Secretary of the Company, by submitting a later-dated proxy to the Secretary of the Company, by changing your vote via the toll-free telephone number or over the Internet or by attending the Annual Meeting and requesting to vote in person (provided that, if you hold your shares through a bank, broker or other holder of record and you wish to vote in person, you must bring a legal proxy or broker's proxy card to the meeting as proof of your authority to vote the shares).
+Whether or not you plan to attend the meeting, we urge you to vote your shares via the tollfree telephone number or over the Internet, as described in the accompanying Proxy Statement.
+If you receive these materials by mail, you may instead sign, date and mail the proxy card in the postage-paid envelope provided.
+A proxy may be revoked by a shareholder prior to its use by notice in writing to the Secretary of the Company, by submitting a later-dated proxy to the Secretary of the Company, by changing your vote via the toll-free telephone number or over the Internet or by attending and voting during the Annual Meeting (provided that, if you hold your shares through a bank, broker or other holder of record and you wish to vote during the Annual Meeting, you must register prior to the Annual Meeting, as described in the Proxy Statement).